omar-hanafy/dart_helper_utils/migration_guides.md

-## Migration Guide (v4)
+# Migration Guide (v4)

 ### 1. Update Imports and Class Names

 - In older versions, you may have imported a single file containing `Paginator` or `AsyncPaginator`.
 Now, these classes might be organized differently, possibly split across multiple files or using new package imports.
-- If you see errors referencing `IPaginator` or `BasePaginator`, ensure you’ve updated import paths to point to the new, refactored code.
+- If you see errors referencing `IPaginator` or `BasePaginator`, ensure you've updated import paths to point to the new, refactored code.

 ### 2. Adjust for New `BasePaginator` and Lifecycle Events

 - Version 4 introduces a `BasePaginator<T>` class that centralizes shared logic.
-If you subclassed an old `Paginator` directly, you’ll now likely extend `BasePaginator<T>` or `Paginator<T>` instead.
+If you subclassed an old `Paginator` directly, you'll now likely extend `BasePaginator<T>` or `Paginator<T>` instead.
 - If you relied on custom page-change logic, override `onPageChanged` in your subclass.
-This replaces older patterns where you might have had your own “goToPage” hooking mechanism.
+This replaces older patterns where you might have had your own "goToPage" hooking mechanism.

 ### 3. Handle Casting and Transformations

 - In prior versions, transformations like `filter()` or `sorted()` might have returned raw lists or used a different caching approach.
 Now, we store and retrieve fully instantiated `Paginator<T>` objects in an internal `_transformCache` with time-based expiration.
-- If your code was accessing transform results directly, you’ll need to rely on the newly returned `Paginator<T>` from methods like `where(...)` or `sort(...)`.
+- If your code was accessing transform results directly, you'll need to rely on the newly returned `Paginator<T>` from methods like `where(...)` or `sort(...)`.

 ### 4. Use `CancelableOperation` in `AsyncPaginator` (Optional)

 - If you want to avoid overlapping fetch requests, ensure `autoCancelFetches` is set to `true` in your `PaginationConfig`.
-If you’re upgrading and want to preserve old behavior (which might allow multiple fetches at once), you can set it to `false`.
+If you're upgrading and want to preserve old behavior (which might allow multiple fetches at once), you can set it to `false`.

 ### 5. Infinite Paginator Changes